helenmasch/clicky-game/README.md

 ## Overview
 A **React** memory game with your favorite Bravo TV housewives!
 The object of the game is to click different housewives without repeating the same one.
 The images rearrange so be careful which images you select!
 The score displays at the top of the page as as well, click a different image each time and you will hold the top score =)
-If you end up picking the same image the score will restart _extremely_ important.
+If you end up picking the same image the score will restart (_extremely_ important).

 ## Contributor
 * Helen Maschmeyer